 Our PPC experts have rounded up the following main benefits of PPC advertising:

 One of the main benefits of PPC advertising is you get traffic to your website immediately.
 This differs from the other main way of getting traffic via search engines – from organic search.
-To get traffic from organic search you must implement an SEO campaign, but SEO campaigns take time to work.
-In fact, it can take weeks and sometimes months for results to improve.
+To get traffic from organic search you must implement an SEO campaign, but SEO campaigns take time to start producing results.

-With PPC advertising, however, you can get to page one of Google immediately with any keyword you choose (depending on your budget), including keywords that have a lot of competition.
+With PPC advertising, however, you get a quick entry into the first page of Google search results with any keyword you choose (depending on your budget), including keywords that have a lot of competition.

 In addition, you can get to the top of page one rather than just onto page one.
 There is another benefit with this too – top of page one in Google via PPC advertising is more visible than the top of the organic search results.
 This is because Google shows up to four PPC results before it shows its top organic search result.

 So, if you want to get onto page one of Google quickly, and you want the most visible position on the page, PPC advertising is the way to go.

 PPC offers incredible targeting options.
 SEO brings traffic to your website, but it’s hard to target the audience you get with that traffic.
 You must rely on the quality of the Google algorithm as well as the accuracy of your keyword selection, i.e. targeting keywords that have purchase intent rather than informational intent.

 With PPC, you can eliminate inaccurate targeting altogether with the implementation of what we call ‘negative keywords’.

 This is because there are detailed audience targeting options you can set on all your PPC campaigns.
 This helps improve your return on investment even further as the advertising spend is not wasted on clicks that do not have the potential to generate sales.